Back to Learning Center

 Power Imbalances in Divorce: How to Level the Playing Field

 Kristen A. Algert | January 5, 2022

 Merriam-Webster defines a “level playing field” as “a state in which conditions in a competition or situation are fair for everyone.”
 In nearly all divorces, the playing field is NOT level due to one or more areas of power imbalance.
 Understanding this concept and correcting power imbalances is important in order to achieve an equitable outcome for both spouses and any minor children.

-In those instances where one spouse has superior knowledge and expertise about a specific subject, or has disproportionate control over other areas of married life, the divorce “playing field” may not be level due to a power imbalance.
-Between spouses, a power imbalance is when both spouses do not have the equal ability or the equal right to control people, things or situations.
-The balance of power may be disproportionately weighted toward one spouse to the detriment of the other.
-Power itself is neither good nor bad, just as a power imbalance is neither good nor bad.
-How a spouse welds power can be constructive or destructive though depending on the spouse’s intent, self-awareness and skill.
-The case of Hugo and Wilma illustrates this idea:
+In those instances where one spouse has superior knowledge and expertise about a specific subject or has disproportionate control over specific areas of married life, the divorce “playing field” is not level.
+A power imbalance exists when both spouses do not have the equal ability or the equal right to control people, things or situations; power is disproportionately weighted toward one spouse to the detriment of the other.
+A power imbalance might result from extreme differences in personalities, education, health, profession, training, or accomplishments, Examples of this include when one spouses manages all of the marital finances or primarily makes all of the decisions affecting the children.